dotnet/docs/docs/standard/serialization/binaryformatter-migration-guide/choose-a-serializer.md

 ## Binary using MessagePack for C#

-MessagePack uses a highly efficient binary serialization format, resulting in smaller message sizes compared to JSON and XML.
-It's performant and ships with built-in LZ4 compression.
-The open-source [MessagePack for C#](https://github.com/MessagePack-CSharp/MessagePack-CSharp) library works best when all serializable public types and members are annotated with dedicated attributes.
-It does not serialize non-public types and members by default, but it can be customized.
-It supports read-only types and members by trying to select the best matching constructor.
-The constructor can be specified explicitly by using the `[SerializationConstructor]` attribute.
+MessagePack is a compact binary serialization format, resulting in smaller message sizes compared to JSON and XML.
+The open source [MessagePack for C#](https://github.com/MessagePack-CSharp/MessagePack-CSharp) library is highly performant and offers built-in super-fast LZ4 compression for an even smaller data size.
+It works best when data types are annotated with either DataContractSerializer or the library's own attributes.
+It can be configured to support AOT environments, non-public types and members, and read-only types and members.

 [Migrate to MessagePack](./migrate-to-messagepack.md).